mohanmca/MohanLearningGround/src/main/md/Tools/elasticsearch.md

 # Performance considerations
 * To make sorting efficient, Elasticsearch loads all the values for the field that you want to sort on into memory.
 This is referred to as fielddata.
-* Elasticsearch doesn’t just load the values for the documents that matched a particular query.
+* Elasticsearch doesnï¿½t just load the values for the documents that matched a particular query.
 It loads the values from every document in your index, regardless of the document type.
 * query-then-fetch process (Two phase process is being used by ES for searching), It internally uses priority-queue, And try not-to-use deep paging unless spider needs to be supported
 *